Class of 2015

 Jacob Rogers will teach kindergarten at a YWCA in Hong Kong for a year.

-For a year after graduation, Seth Warner, the 2014 Outstanding Senior in English and Creative Writing, will teach kindergarten in the Tai Po area of Hong Kong.
+For a year after graduation, Seth Warner, the 2014 Outstanding Senior in English and Creative Writing, taught ESL kindergarten in the Tai Po area of Hong Kong with Hong Kong Education Provider, Ltd. In Fall 2015, he will begin the English Education MAT program at the University of Georgia.

 Class of 2013

-Elizabeth Bishop is a Librarian Assistant at the Greer branch of the Greenville Public Library System.
+Elizabeth Bishop Arrowood worked as a Librarian Assistant at the Greer branch of the Greenville Public Library System after graduation.
+Currently, she works for Geppetto’s Toys in San Diego, CA.

 Drew Brandel (minor) began graduate work in School Psychology at the University of Oregon in fall 2013.

-In Fall 2013, Kyleen Carpenter began an MS in Counselor Education at the University of South Florida; she is a USF Honors LLC graduate assistant.
+In August 2015, Kyleen Carpenter received her MS in Counselor Education at the University of South Florida; she was a USF Honors LLC graduate assistant.

-In Fall 2013, Purvis Cornish began an MA in Southern Studies at the University of Mississippi.
+In summer 2015, Purvis Cornish received his MA in Southern Studies from the University of Mississippi.

 Det Cullum (minor) is a Client Manager at FUEL Sports Management Group in Charlotte, NC.